dotnet/android-native-tools/README.md

 ## Xamarin.Android Utilities

 This version can be found in `common.sh` in the `XA_UTILS_VERSION` variable.
-Every time either GNU Binutils or LLVM are updated, this version has to be changed as well.
+Every time LLVM is updated, this version has to be changed as well.

 # How to build and publish new version of utilities